Most Brooklyn drivers are probably familiar with the New York State Driver Point System and how it can impact their right to drive a motor vehicle.

 Whether you’re a lifelong resident of Brooklyn or a recent transplant from somewhere else, you should fight any traffic ticket you receive.
 A Brooklyn traffic ticket lawyer can help throughout this process.

 Every New York driver needs to be aware of the point system and how it works.
 The system is relatively straightforward, and it allows the state to track each driver and determine whether he or she is a high risk for causing car accidents.

 Not all states use points systems, so if you have moved here from somewhere else, you may be unfamiliar with how it works.

 Essentially, the state assigns points to drivers as they are ticketed and convicted of driving infractions.
 Everything from talking on your cell phone while driving to speeding can add points to your record, gradually moving you closer and closer to the eleven-point mark.

 The eleven-point mark is important because at this point, your license may be suspended.
 If you reach either eleven points within eighteen months or twelve points in three years, you will have your license suspended.
 This makes it critical to work with a Brooklyn traffic ticket lawyer who can fight every ticket you receive.

 Different traffic infractions have different values in the NYS Driver Point System.
-For example, a rolling stop at a stop sign or failure to yield can result in four points, while speeding violations vary depending on how many miles over the speed limit the driver is travelling at.
+For example, a rolling stop at a stop sign or failure to yield can result in four points, while speeding violations, improper passing, and tailgating vary depending on how many miles over the speed limit the driver is travelling at.

 If you were driving one to ten miles over the speed limit, three points will be added to your record.
 However, if you were going thirty-one miles over the speed limit, you will receive eight points for the one infraction.